samuelMG1/PROJECT-F4-Savor-Space-restaurant-Recommendation-system-/README.md

 # PROJECT-F4-GROUP-5

-README: Natural Language Processing (NLP) Project Introduction
+# Introduction
 This project focuses on applying natural language processing (NLP) techniques to analyze textual data derived from restaurant reviews.
 NLP is a critical area within artificial intelligence that enables machines to comprehend, interpret, and generate human language.
 With the exponential growth of text data across various platforms, the need for effective NLP solutions is paramount.
 The primary objective of this project is to harness machine learning models, particularly advanced deep learning architectures such as transformers, to extract meaningful insights from text data.

 The project aims to analyze user-generated reviews to predict outcomes such as sentiment and star ratings based on the content of the reviews.
 By systematically gathering, cleaning, and analyzing the data, this project illustrates the end-to-end process involved in building a robust NLP solution.

-Dataset Description
+# Dataset Description
 The project utilizes two primary datasets, each of which is integral to understanding and modeling the problem.

 1. Restaurants Dataset